Looking to get rid of some old junk? Your unused stuff could be someone else's treasure.

 How much work do I have to do?
 It's minimal.
 You take a few photos of each item (which Tradesy edits and cuts out onto a white background for that pro storefront look), select the brand and category, and either choose Tradesy's proposed price for the item or set your own.
 When a sale goes through, you'll be sent a prepaid, pre-addressed mailing label and box to mail items directly to the buyer.

 Fees: Items can sell for anywhere from under a hundred bucks to thousands of dollars.
-There are no listing fees, but the site charges an 11.9% commission (or 9% if you keep your earnings on Tradesy to spend on-site).
+There are no listing fees, but the site charges a flat commission of $7.50 for sold items less than $50 and 14.9% on items over $50.
 Its refund policy is seller-friendly – if a buyer returns your item because it's the wrong fit or style, you'll keep all your earnings and Tradesy takes care of the refund.

 Good for getting rid of old stuff?
 Only if it's branded and in good condition.